bparanj/crystal/electronics/book/tasks.md

+25.md Add images e1 to e8 and describe those steps.
+Run the experiment.
+Verify current understanding and add the missing steps. capacitor dc block.
+Measure current before the capacitor.
+Simulate this fatstad.

 Remove the breadboard and connect function generator directly to oscilloscope and take screenshots.
 Edit oscilloscope.md in oscilloscope folder and explain the settings for oscilloscope and function generator.

 Draw diagrams for all experiments.
 Hand drawn and screenshots of falstad curves.
 Take screenshots of falstat curves for experiments and save it in the folders.
 Step must have the intent for each step besides the concrete connection details

+Experiments

+- Run experiment voltage-current.md in resistive-circuit folder.
-Run experiments in book/basics folder
+- Run experiments in book/basics folder

-Check Inductor AC DC in biz account.
+- Check Inductor AC DC in biz account.
 Run experiment.
 Take screenshots.
 Check claude response.
 Create md file.

-Run experiment voltage-current.md in resistive-circuit folder.

-25.md Add images e1 to e8 and describe those steps.
-Missing images.
-Not making any sense.
-Review and revise.
+- voltage-stabilizer.md

-34.md RC High Pass Filter
+- 34.md RC High Pass Filter

-20.md -> Break it down brandy with falstad.

-capacitor dc block.
-Measure current before the capacitor.
-Simulate this fatstad.

-transistor-current.md
-capacitor-voltage.md

-Compared the bottom and top sections side by side for 12.md.
-Merge the content within the steps.

-Run this next:

-voltage-stabilizer.md

-Next experiments:

 high pass filter.md
 light-sensor.md